 Step 1: Prospecting

 This is where you put on your detective hat.
 You research and find companies that could use your product or service.
 You look at things like their industry, size, and location.
 This phase also involves considering factors such as the decision-makers within these companies.
-Identify who holds the key to making purchasing choices, whether it's the CEO, department head, or someone else.
+Identify key decision-makers who make purchasing choices, whether it's the CEO, department head, or someone else.

-When you’re prospecting, you can use prospecting tools, business directories, or social media to find clues.
-You may also want to read industry reports, and even look into their recent news or announcements.
+When youโre prospecting, you can use sales prospecting tools, business directories, or social media to find clues.
+You may also want to read industry reports or look into their recent news or announcements.
 The goal is to make a list of companies and executives that seem like a good fit for what you offer.

 Step 2: Outreach